Who may audition?

 Is there a place to warm-up when I arrive at the audition location?

 Yes.
 There is one group warm-up room shared by all auditionees.

 • String, woodwind, or brass auditions take up to ten minutes, and timing is at the discretion of the adjudicators.

 • Percussion auditions are approximately fifteen minutes.

 • During your audition, you may be stopped by the panel and asked to go to another solo or excerpt.
 This is common and does not reflect upon your performance.

 How are musicians placed?

-• The primary criterion for placement is the student’s playing; other factors such as instrumentation needs or age may be considered as well.
+• The primary criterion for placement is the student’s playing; other factors such as instrumentation needs may be considered as well.

 • All qualified students are offered placement in the appropriate GTCYS orchestra, space permitting.